Using Social Media to Find a Job in Pharma

-- Use the list feature to keep accounts posting jobs separate in feed from industry news so you don’t miss them.
+- Speed things up by saving your useful searches and use the list feature to keep accounts posting jobs separate in a feed from industry news so you don’t miss them.

 Of the three social networks we’re discussing, Facebook is the least important in terms of job hunting.
 It can be of some help and can certainly be of some harm (!), so let’s check it out…

 The real value of Facebook to a job hunt is to check out companies – spend some time on a company’s page to get a sense of their goals, their tone, their values and their attitudes.

 Search for groups relevant to the industry or job hunting in your local area and join them

 Use it to expand your network, there might be people here that you can’t connect to on LinkedIn

 “Like” company pages that you’re interested in – you’ll see their postings.
 Communicate and engage with them.
 It’s highly unlikely that the person running their Facebook page will be interviewing you but it all helps in understanding and connecting with them as a company.